 Video Credit: Erica Garlieb

-What’s the best way to start your morning on St. Patrick’s Day?
-With an Irish Coffee, o’ course!
+Irish coffee is best way to start your morning on St. Patrick’s Day, o’ course!
 I’m not a whiskey girl, but if it means hanging out at San Francisco’s iconic Buena Vista Café — world famous for their Irish coffees — I want in.
 On St. Patrick’s Day, they pour 3,000 Irish coffees.

 Initially, the Buena Vista was just a cozy breakfast joint, tucked between Ghiradelli Square and Fisherman’s Wharf.
 But in 1952, Stanton Delaplane (an international travel writer for the Chronicle) approached Buena Vista’s co-owner Jack Koeppler and asked him to recreate the Irish Coffee that he had just sampled at Ireland’s Shannon Airport.
 The duo worked tirelessly to reproduce the same coffee, and after many attempts and a lot of research (see below), they prevailed.